browserengineering/book/book/accessibility.md

 Iterating through the focusable elements with the keyboard, and highlighting them with a focus rect, should now work.
 Try it in this [example](examples/example14-focus.html).
-And if you zoom in enough, you should be able to make the link cross multiple lines.
+And if you zoom in enough, you should be able to make the link cross multiple lines and use multiple focus rectangles.

 In addition to activation of input elements, there are four more mouse controls in the browser: the back button, the add-tab button, iterating through the